CephalofairGames/merc-packs-faq/index.md

 **Perk: Enchanter** The 5 gold reduction is applied at the very end of calculating enhancement costs.
 It is possible, alongside other discounts, that this can make some inexpensive enhancements free.

-**Ancestry Note** - Hail is an Aesther for any situations that check Ancestry (such as some event cards).

 **Solo Item Errata and Notes** - Instead of "During your turn," the front of this card should read, "**At the end of your turn**, if you have spent 3 or more resolve this turn, flip this card over."
 The side with this text is the front of the solo item, and the side it starts with every scenario.

 ![divider](/assets/images/divider2.png)

 ### <a name="page_05" class="page-number">1.4</a> Satha

+**Ancestry Note** - Satha is a Human for any situations that check Ancestry (such as some event cards).

 **Shared Glory (1, bot) - What happens if a Summon is granted the Loot?
 How about a scenario ally?** If a Summon performs the loot ability, its summoner will get anything it loots, and it can cause the first ability on this action to trigger.
 If a scenario ally is granted a loot, it will just remove any loot tokens or coins from the map to no effect.
 The first ability on the action will not trigger, in this case, and the token is returned to the scenario supply.